cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-Hexview: Fixed changing the address when doubleclicking and then canceling alloc with a prefered base is now more aggressive in getting the range you want fixed mono symbol lookup while dlls are still being loaded
+Hexview: Fixed changing the address when doubleclicking and then canceling alloc with a prefered base is now more aggressive in getting the range you want fixed mono symbol lookup while dlls are still being loaded fixed the structure compare not giving a proper errormessage

 lua: